JuanPaFerro/todo-machine/README.md

 So, now let´s see what this app is for (It´s kind of obvious) and what tools were used to build it.

 #### What it is
 If your first guess was that this is just another ToDo app then you are completely **right**.
+It also is a mobile-first and fully responsive app, and I think that´s beautiful

 #### Tools used
 - Let´s start by the beginning: **React** (This app was built using `$npx create-react-app`)